ImmanuelShin/reading-notes/README.md

 3. Focus on myself:
    - Stop looking at how fast other people are going.
 It doesn't make sense to look at them when they are racing in an entirely different event.

+You are reading my (Immanuel Shin) notes page.
+I am a Korean American student at Code Fellows.

-More about me at my [github profile](https://github.com/ImmanuelShin).
+More about me at my [GitHub profile](https://github.com/ImmanuelShin).